RMJB/trivia/README.md

     npm install
     ng serve
 3. The frontend will be accessible at http://localhost:4200.

+# Option 2
+1. Using the provided docker-compose.yml
+2. Run the following command
+    ```bash
+    docker compose up -d

 ## Answer the questions
 1. Go to  http://localhost:4200